-- The application is for possession or responsibility of rent within two weeks after the unit has been cleaned and prepared for the new resident(s).
+- The application is for possession or responsibility of rent within two weeks, unless otherwise stated during showing, after the unit has been cleaned and prepared for the new resident(s).

 - For any questions and further clarification regarding these requirements, please email us at [email protected]

 - Applicants must meet our guideline requirements.

 - We will check your credit history, rental references, verify employment, and conduct a nationwide criminal background check, to make sure that our rental criteria are met.

 - This process may take 1 – 5 business days, depending on the availability of references.
 We will contact you via the listed email address as soon as a decision has been made.
 If the application is denied, please refer to the “Denial Policy” below.